 Can influenza vaccine cause injury and death?

 Characterized by muscle weakness, unsteady gait, numbness, tingling, pain, GBS can cause paralysis of the face or one or more limbs.
-It can take several months for recovery or leave the affected person with chronic health problems and disability.180 The mortality rate with GBS occurs mainly in the elderly and those who develop severe complications.181
+It can take several months for recovery or it can leave the affected person with chronic health problems and disability.183 The mortality rate with GBS is highest among the elderly and those who develop severe complications.184

-Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.184 185
+Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.189 190

-In 2015, a published Canadian study186 found that the effectiveness of the flu vaccine decreased when a person received the shot two years in a row.
-As a result of these negative findings that implied the vaccine increased a person’s susceptibility to influenza, study authors recommended further research be completed.187
+A Canadian study published in 2015 found that the effectiveness of the flu vaccine decreased when a person received the shot two years in a row.
+Because of these negative findings which implied that the vaccine increased a person’s susceptibility to influenza, study authors recommended further research be completed.
+228 229

 In 2017, a Centers for Disease Control (CDC) funded study reported that women vaccinated in the early part of their pregnancy with a flu vaccine containing the pandemic H1N1 (H1N1pdm09) strain and who also had been previously vaccinated the prior season with a H1N1pdm09-containing flu vaccine had a greater risk of miscarriage in the first four weeks following vaccination.
-The CDC is in the process of conducting further research among women who were pregnant during the 2012-2013 through 2014-2015 flu season and eligible to receive the flu vaccine.
-Results of this study are expected in late 2018 or 2019.188
+The CDC conducted further research among women who were pregnant during the 2012-2013 through 2014-2015 flu seasons and eligible to receive the flu vaccine.
+This study, which contradicted their previous findings, reported that the influenza vaccine did not cause miscarriages in the women evaluated in the study.230 231

 Who is at highest risk for complications from influenza vaccine?

-Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of 6 months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC192 and New Jersey now requires influenza vaccine for daycare and kindergarten entry.193
+Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of 6 months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC251 and New Jersey, Ohio, Connecticut, New York City, and Rhode Island require influenza vaccine for daycare and/ or preschool entry.252

 Is influenza vaccine safe during pregnancy?

-Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women197 and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.198
+Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women256 and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.257

 In December 2016, Congress signed the 21st Century Cures Act into law.
-This new law protects vaccine manufacturers from lawsuits in civil court if an FDA licensed vaccine given to a pregnant woman causes the injury or death of her unborn child in the womb.201 202 As a result, policies relating to compensating vaccine injuries sustained by an unborn child in the womb are being developed.
+This new law protects vaccine manufacturers from lawsuits in civil court if an FDA licensed vaccine given to a pregnant woman causes the injury or death of her unborn child in the womb.260 261 As a result, policies relating to compensating vaccine injuries sustained by an unborn child in the womb are being developed.

-In 2017, a Centers for Disease Control (CDC) funded study reported that women vaccinated in the early part of their pregnancy with a flu vaccine containing the pandemic H1N1 (H1N1pdm09) strain who also had been previously vaccinated during the prior flu season with a H1N1pdm09-containing flu vaccine had a greater risk of miscarriage in the first four weeks following vaccination.
-The CDC is in the process of conducting further research among women who were pregnant during the 2012-2013 through 2014-2015 flu season and eligible to receive the flu vaccine.
-Results of this study are expected in late 2018 or 2019.203 Despite concerns regarding the safety of flu vaccination during pregnancy, the CDC continues to recommend the flu vaccine for all pregnant women at any point during pregnancy.204
+In 2017, a Centers for Disease Control (CDC) funded study reported that women vaccinated in the early part of their pregnancy with a flu vaccine containing the pandemic H1N1 (H1N1pdm09) strain and who also had been previously vaccinated the prior season with a H1N1pdm09-containing flu vaccine had a greater risk of miscarriage in the first four weeks following vaccination.
+The CDC conducted further research among women who were pregnant during the 2012-2013 through 2014-2015 flu seasons and eligible to receive the flu vaccine.
+This study, which contradicted their previous findings, reported that the influenza vaccine did not cause miscarriages in the women evaluated in the study.262 263

 What about mercury in the influenza vaccine?

-In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA)205 directed the vaccine manufacturers to take mercury out of all childhood vaccines.
+In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA)264 directed the vaccine manufacturers to take mercury out of all childhood vaccines.

 Nevertheless, the Institute of Medicine recommended that drug companies take all mercury out of all vaccines and over-the-counter drugs.